 Let’s get more specific about the opportunity costs involved.
 Of course, there will be differences between industries and companies that make calculating the total cost difficult, but there are known costs of operating a vehicle that we can use to make a general estimate.
 The American Transportation Research Institute (ATRI), for example, publishes an annual analysis of the operational costs of trucking.
 In their analysis, they provide the average cost per hour of operating a commercial vehicle.
 They consider costs for maintenance, insurance, tolls and tires, in addition to wages and benefits paid to the driver.
 Recently, they estimated the average cost per hour was $63.70.
 The table below shows a breakdown of that cost compared to previous years.

 Source: American Transportation Research Institute (ATRI)

-Driving an additional 5 minutes adds more than $5 per fill up.
-If your average transaction is 100 gallons, you would need a rebate of more than 5 cents per gallon to offset the increased operational cost.
+Driving an additional 5 minutes adds about $6 per fill up.
+If your average transaction is 100 gallons, you would need a rebate of more than $.06 per gallon to offset this increased cost.

-The ATRI analysis is best suited for tractor-trailers travelling on highways.
-For companies that primarily use box trucks in metro areas, expected operational costs differ.
-With that in mind, we can modify the ATRI analysis to better represent the cost per hour of operating a box truck:
+The ATRI analysis is most applicable to tractor-trailers traveling on highways.
+Operational costs will differ for companies that rely on box trucks in metro areas.
+However, we can make some adjustments to better represent the scenario of operating a box truck:

 - Tires: $0.65